mukkol/SnapRepo/README.md

 <div>
     <h1>SnapRepo - Snapshot Backup Azure Repository</h1>
+    <h2>Single click and scheduled backups/restores for SQL Server DB and AppData files.</h2>

     <h3>SnapRepo is for automating backups and restores</h3>
     <p>
         SnapRepo is mainly targeted for handling and automating backups and restoring data of web site projects (like Episerver CMS).